Mozo guides

 Pros and Cons of a joint savings account

-There are a few ups and downs to pooling your money with someone, even if you’ve decided you trust them not to blow the budget.
+There are several advantages and disadvantages to pooling your money with someone, even if you've decided you trust them not to misuse the funds.

 Pros